 Instead of relying on the manufacturers name, check to the right for the re-seller and check on their reviews to see if they are reputable or not by clicking their name.

 A broken seal is a clear sign that something is wrong, and if you took the leap by making an Amazon essential oils purchase, then the first thing you should do is make sure the safety seal/ring hasn’t been broken.

 Risky and Trusted Essential Oil Brands on Amazon

-Let me just start by saying that this section is in no way a negative critique of the companies themselves, but rather the likelihood that their product is either tampered with or whether the accompanying information is accurate and safe based on a few different factors:
+I use to have a disclaimer stating that these weren’t critiques of essential oil brands, but rather the likelihood that their product is either tampered with or whether the accompanying information is accurate and safe based on a few different factors:

 - Is the company selling direct